SModelS/smodels/docs/manual/source/BasicInput.rst

 in SModelS they are effectively considered as final states.
 When generating the events it is also important to ensure that no mass smearing is applied, so the mass values for a given particle are the same throughout the LHE file.
+We also point out that all the decays appearing in the LHE input are assumed to be prompt, so this input format is not well suited if the model contains meta-stable particles.
+An example of how to add the width information after reading an LHE input file can be found in `this notebook <lheLLPExample.html>`_ .